FdA Public & Community Services

 This programme is validated by New College Durham

-This foundation degree will equip you with the skills and knowledge that are in demand by public service employers such as the Police, the Armed Forces, fire and ambulance services and the prison service.
+This foundation degree will equip you with the skills and knowledge that are in demand by public service employers such as the Police, the Armed Forces, fire and ambulance services, the prison service or the volunteer or community sectors.

-You will develop your academic knowledge, alongside gaining first-hand experience of the public service sector, to help you to pursue a rewarding and fulfilling career.
+You will develop your academic knowledge, alongside gaining first-hand experience of the public service and volunteer and community sector, to help you to pursue a rewarding and fulfilling career.

 We offer a wide range of degrees, higher apprenticeships and professional qualifications.
 Find out how our flexible higher education programmes have progressed the career of our ex-students!